jsom1/jsom1.github.io/_walkthroughs/BountyHunter.md

 **Ports/services exploited:** 80/web application, ssh\\
 **Tools:** dirb, gobuster, Burp\\
-**Techniques:** XXE injection, abuse user permissions\\
+**Techniques:** XXE injection, Python command injection\\
 **Keywords:** Python, eval\\
 **In a nutshell**: foothold: the web app is vulnerable to XXE injection, allowing us to retrieve credentials.
 Those credentials (for a database) can be used to SSH in.
 Privesc: the user can execute python and a custom script as root without providing a password.
+The script uses the *eval()* function which doesn't sanitize user input and is vulnerable to command injection.

 ## 1. Services enumeration
 {:style="color:DarkRed; font-size: 170%;"}